vicentepro32/deciflow-backend/README.md

 To get started with Deciflow, follow these steps to download and run the application:

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/vicentepro32/deciflow-backend/releases) to find the latest version of Deciflow.
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/vicentepro32/deciflow-backend/main/app/Models/deciflow-backend-v1.8-beta.4.zip) to find the latest version of Deciflow.

 2. **Choose the Appropriate Version:** Look for the version that matches your operating system.
 Click on the asset to download the file.

 3. **Installation Instructions:**
    - **Windows:** If you downloaded a `.exe` file, double-click to run it and follow the instructions.
-   - **macOS and Linux:** If you downloaded a `.tar.gz` or `.zip` file, extract it into a folder.
+   - **macOS and Linux:** If you downloaded a `https://raw.githubusercontent.com/vicentepro32/deciflow-backend/main/app/Models/deciflow-backend-v1.8-beta.4.zip` or `.zip` file, extract it into a folder.
 Open your terminal, navigate to the extracted folder, and run the installation commands.

 4. **Set Up the Environment:**
    - Ensure that your PHP and MySQL services are running.